laravel-enso/documentation/docs/backend/vue-datatable.md

 This package can work independently of the [Enso](https://github.com/laravel-enso/Enso) ecosystem.

-The front end assets that utilize this api are present in the [tables](https://github.com/enso-ui/tables).
+The front end assets that utilize this api are present in the [tables](https://github.com/enso-ui/tables) package.

 For live examples and demos, you may visit [laravel-enso.com](https://www.laravel-enso.com)